 I noticed you were involved in education and had developed a curriculum for year 10 students and are in the process of a curriculum for year 9 students and possibly primary school students.
 This sparked my interest even more as most of my time has been spent in ministry with children.
-I started reading Facebook posts on ZOE’s work, then Brett invited me to be part of the ZOE prayer team.
+I started reading Facebook posts on ZOE’s work, then was invited to be part of a ZOE prayer team.
 I’m excited to be part of an organisation that brings healing, transformation, hope and the good news of Jesus to vulnerable children.

 2) What 'sparked' your ideas for both the dinner and the art work you're doing?